simpar1471/classifynewboRns/README.md

 #> 2              2920                             38 unknown          2.92 AGA
 #> 3              3400                             40 female           3.4  AGA
 #> # … with abbreviated variable names ¹​birthweight_kg, ²​size_for_ga

-# The number of observations of size for gestational age categories can be easily retrieved
+# Summary counts for observations of size for gestational age categories can be easily retrieved:
 table(birthweight_data_sga$size_for_ga)
 #>
 #> AGA LGA